The Dead Christ Mourned

 The Dead Christ Mourned (also known as Lamentation of Christ, Pietà with the Three Marys, or The Three Marys) is an oil painting on canvas of c.
-1604 by Annibale Carracci.
+1604 by the Italian painter Annibale Carracci.
 It was in the Orleans Collection before arriving in Great Britain in 1798.
 In 1913 it was donated to the National Gallery, London, which describes it as "perhaps the most poignant image in [its] collection of the pietà – the lamentation over the dead Christ following his crucifixion – and one of the greatest expressions of grief in Baroque art".

 The painting shows the dead body of Christ laid out in a white loincloth, with his legs on a white shroud and his head resting in the lap of his mother, the Virgin Mary, in her characteristic blue robe; overcome with emotion, she has fainted.
 The mother and son are accompanied by three other figures.
 Mary Magdalene, with red hair, is kneeling to the right, wearing a red robe and elaborately embroidered yellow cloak, with her hands raised in anguish.
 They are accompanied by an older woman, standing in a dark green robe to the rear, reaching out towards a younger woman in green, blue and red who is kneeling behind the Virgin Mary to support her.
 Behind the group is the dark entrance to Christ's tomb, and some trees.
 The three background figures have slim gold haloes, but Christ and the Virgin do not.

 Carracci (1560–1609) painted many scenes of the pietà in his artistic career from around 1580 to around 1605.
 This version, dated to c.
 1604, is thought to be one of the latest.
 In it Carracci has combined elements of three gospel accounts in one scene: the lamentation over the dead Christ, his entombment, and the discovery of the empty tomb by the Three Marys.
 The two other women accompanying Christ, the Virgin and the Magdalene cannot easily be identified, but they may be Mary Cleophas and Mary Salome, who are included in some gospel accounts among the women at the crucifixion, and who were also present at the empty tomb with the Virgin Mary.